 Date

 Peace be with you!

-I am very pleased to formally appoint you to, effective, effective Your appointment will be published in the next issue of the Hawai'i Catholic Herald.
+I am pleased to appoint you to diaconal ministry at \\\\\\, effective \\\\\\, effective \\\\\\.
+You will be ministering under the supervision of NN, pastor.
+Your appointment will be published in the Officials section of the next issue of the Hawai'i Catholic Herald.

-I want to offer you my abiding gratitude for accepting this appointment, and I assure you of my prayerful support as both you and your pastor work together in accord with the covenant to which you have agreed.
+I want to offer you my gratitude for accepting this appointment, and I assure you of my prayerful support as both you and your pastor work together in accord with the covenant to which you will prepare and submit to the Office of Clergy within 60 days of your assignment.

 Sincerely yours in Christ,

 Most Reverend Larry Silva Bishop of Honolulu

 Signature of ecclesiastical notary